 The recent CandE data helps quantify some of the intangibles about the candidate experience, demonstrating that companies which invest in their hiring process can reap rewards beyond a highly talented workforce:

-- 41% of global candidates who gave their job seeker experience just a single star say they will take their alliance, product purchases and relationship somewhere else.
+- 41% of global candidates who gave their job seeker experience just a single star say they will take their alliance, product purchases and relationship elsewhere.

 - 64% say they’ll increase their employer relationships based on the very positive job seeker experiences they’ve had.